 The tracker uses a light-based PPG (photoplethysmography) sensor to measure your body’s blood flow.
 The heart rate sensor can be used on demand, such as while running or monitoring your sleep patterns.

 This fitness tracker aims to teach you the concepts of a healthy life.
 The truly novel feature of the Moov is its real-time coaching feedback.
-At the moment, the Moov is pretty much out on its own for what it can do.
+At the moment, Moov is pretty much out on its own for what it can do.
 The device tracks your movements, analyzes them and gives you a comprehensive report on how you are doing, after, as well as during the workout.

-The Fitbug Orb comes with access to Fitbug’s online platform.
+Fitbug Orb comes with access to Fitbug’s online platform.
 Here you can log what you’ve eaten, set goals and track your activity.
 Fitbug calculates realistic targets for you to hit based on your information.
 You’ll also receive a weekly newsletter filled with articles about health, wellbeing, nutrition and activity.

-The Garmin Vivofit is a lightweight and comfortable device, great for those on a budget.
+Garmin Vivofit is a lightweight and comfortable device, great for those on a budget.
 The tracker is neat and unobtrusive, and comes with a large and small strap.
-As with most Garmin fitness trackers, it is available in a wide range of colours and is water-resistant to 5 ATM, so you can shower or get caught in the rain, worry free.
+As with most Garmin fitness devices, it is available in a wide range of colours and is water-resistant to 5 ATM, so you can shower or get caught in the rain, worry free.

 The device will keep track of steps, calories, distance and sleep, learns your activity level and assigns a personalized daily goal.
 You can also pair it with a heart rate strap (sold separately) for more precise fitness tracking.

 Vivofit uses two standard watch batteries and has a battery life of up to one year.
 Because it’s also water-resistant and tracks sleep, you rarely need to take it off.